Modeling and solving the multimodal car- and ride-sharing problem: Introduction

 The package of mobility offers can be seen as an extended car pool.
 It is crucial to assign the right vehicle to the right mobility need --- e.g., if someone is aiming to travel a short distance in the city, public transport is better suited than a conventionally driven minivan.
-In return, the minivan is the right choice if an employee has to transport some special equipment to a meeting at a location about 300~km away.
+In return, the minivan is the right choice if an employee has to transport some special equipment to a meeting at a location about 300 kilometers away.
 This implies that it is necessary to estimate the mobility demand, allowing the user to specify preferred modes of transport, and to determine the number (and types) of cars to be owned in the car pool as well as the mobility offers provided to the employees like mobility cards or access to public vehicle sharing systems.
 Although sharing reduces costs and environmental impact, the complexity in fleet management increases.
 This directly implies that computational support is necessary to be able to efficiently handle the fleet.

 We study the multimodal car- and ride-sharing problem in a company having one or more offices from where the employees have to visit various customers during office hours (e.g., for business meetings).
-We consider fixed and unique employee-to-meeting assignments and a fixed latest arrival time.
-This results in a fixed sequence of tasks (= trip) for every employee with several stops, starting and ending at predefined (but possibly different) depots.
-A pool of vehicles is provided to the employees (= users) who can jointly use them (car-sharing).
-Furthermore, up to two users may co-ride on specific legs or routes with each other (ride-sharing)
+We consider a fixed and unique employee-to-meeting assignment and a fixed latest arrival time.
+This results in a fixed sequence of tasks (also referred to as trip) for every employee with several stops, starting and ending at predefined (but possibly different) depots.
+A pool of vehicles is provided to the employees (also referred to as users) who can jointly use them (car-sharing).
+Furthermore, up to two users may co-ride on specific legs or routes with each other (ride-sharing).

-We model the trips as edges in a directed acyclic graph.
+We model the trips as arcs in a directed acyclic graph.
 Vehicle routes consist of one or more trips, whereas the driver of these trips may change at the depot.
 Similar to the vehicle scheduling problem, the available vehicles cover the scheduled trips resulting in vehicle routes.
 As the pool of cars is restricted, only a subset of the trips will be covered by the shared vehicles.
-In order to cover all mobility requests in the best possible way, further MOTs such as bikes or public transportation are used.
+In order to cover all mobility requests in the best possible way, further MOTs such as bikes or public transport are used.
 If a trip is not covered by car, the cheapest other MOT will be used.